-To combat those feelings of poor productivity, give these tips a go:
+To find your focus and combat those feelings of this-could-be-better productivity, give these tips a go:

 Tip #1: Process papers as soon as you get them

 Even in a world where email reigns supreme, papers and bills still make their way to your desk.
 The key to avoiding a major pileup is to sort the paper as soon as it comes in.
-That means dealing with each piece straight away — random coupons you won’t use go into the recycling bin, bills can sit prominently in your ModStation by the door or at your desk, and important papers are filed appropriately or scanned and shredded.
-As best as you can, avoid the “I’ll definitely deal with this later” pile; in fact, paperless billing and setting up autopay are great options whenever available.
+That means dealing with each piece straight away—random coupons you won’t use go straight into the recycling bin, bills can sit prominently in your ModStation by the door or at your desk, and important papers are filed appropriately (or scanned and shredded).
+As best as you can, avoid the “I’ll definitely deal with this later” pile; in fact, setting up paperless billing and autopay are great options whenever available.

 Tip #2: Do a 5-minute download